karlkoorna/tweaky/README.md

 # Tweaky
 A collection of useful tweaks for Windows 10.

 Tweaks are defined by INI files stored in a category folder (including its subfolders) in the Tweaky folder next to the executable.
-After build the predefined tweaks in the `Tweaks` folders will be copied over.
+Tweaks must be manually copied from the `Tweaks` folder to the `Tweaky` folder next to the executable.

 Example: